CodeCraftsman-Jr/GSMArena_Rust/README.md

 # GSMArena Rust Scraper

 A Rust-based phone specification scraper using the [gsmarena](https://crates.io/crates/gsmarena) crate with additional web scraping capabilities to fetch all brands and phones.
+Now with **MongoDB integration** and **GitHub Actions** support for automated scraping!

 ## Features